 Easter egg safety tips

-There was a time when the most dangerous part of Easter was making your son wear those scratchy gray-flannelled trousers.
-These days there are other worries, and according to some child safety experts, parents would be well advised to become well, egg-sperts before making some Easter plans, because we all know, eggs are the main focus of most Easter celebrations.
+According to child safety experts, parents would be well advised to become well, egg-sperts before making some Easter plans, because we all know, eggs are the main focus of most Easter celebrations.

 So, moms and dads, here are some common sense measures that parents can take to make sure Easter stays fun and safe for everyone: